tom1209/Family-Health-Share/readme.txt

 -Everything else loads in alphabetical order
 -Using meteor methods to allow users to securely update information on the server

+***For error checking***
+For the error checking I followed the tutorial in the book Discover Meteor by Tom Coleman and Sasha Greif I based my own error checking and display off this

 **NOTE** I put back on insecure to speed things up.
 Once I have all the functionality, I will take them back off

 TODO (ShortTerm)